Grigorije Živković

-Grigorije Živković (Wordly name: Nikola Živković; 25 November 1839 - 24 April 1909) was a bishop of the Serbian Orthodox Church.
+Grigorije Živković (wordly name: Nikola Živković; 25 November 1839 - 24 April 1909) was a bishop of the Serbian Orthodox Church.

 Biography

 Nikola Živković was born on 25 November 1839 in the Banija village of Meminska, near Kostajnica, at the time in the Croatian Military Frontier, to father Grigorije, a theologian and archpriest, and mother Jelica.
-He completed elementary school in Dubica, and high school in Petrinja and Zagreb, ("where there was no better mathematician than him"), and graduated from the Faculty of Theology at the Grandes écoles of Saint Arsenije Sremac in Sremski Karlovci.
+He completed elementary school in Dubica, and high school in Petrinja and Zagreb, and graduated from the Faculty of Theology at the Grandes écoles of Saint Arsenije Sremac in Sremski Karlovci.